Concorde operational history

 Concorde began scheduled flights with British Airways (BA) and Air France (AF) on 21 January 1976.
 AF flew its last commercial flight on 31 May 2003 with BA retiring its Concorde fleet on 24 October 2003.

-1973 Solar Eclipse Mission
+Concorde 001 solar eclipse mission

-Concorde 001 was modified with rooftop portholes for use on the 1973 solar eclipse mission and equipped with observation instruments.
+Concorde 001 was modified with rooftop portholes and equipped with observation instruments for use during the solar eclipse of June 30, 1973.
 It performed the longest observation of a solar eclipse to date, about 74 minutes.

 Scheduled flights

 The official handover ceremony of British Airways' first Concorde occurred on 15 January 1976 at Heathrow Airport.